OneFourBrandon/BrandonBarkerWT1/_pages/about.md

 - Enterprise systems for teaching, research, and administration
 - IT support through the help desk and technical services

 As I iterated earlier, my role primarily involved help desk support, where I assisted users with technical issues and assigned teams to aid with various systems CCS manages.
+Other teams are more specialized, such as Managed Desktops, who works with physical hardware for their clients.
+Some more include Networking, who manages the university's network infrastructure, and Information Security, who ensures the safety of the university's data and systems.

 ---